telerik/ajax-docs/controls/treeview/custom-attributes/using-custom-attributes-at-the-client.md

 ---
 title: Using Custom Attributes at the Client
-page_title: Using Custom Attributes at the Client | UI for ASP.NET AJAX Documentation
+page_title: Using Custom Attributes at the Client | RadTreeView for ASP.NET AJAX Documentation
 description: Using Custom Attributes at the Client
 slug: treeview/custom-attributes/using-custom-attributes-at-the-client
 tags: using,custom,attributes,at,the,client